10 Famous People With Bipolar Disorder

 8. Winston Churchill

 British Prime Minister Winston Churchill is known for being an army officer in World War I, author, and politician during World War II.
 Most people don't know that Churchill experienced depressive episodes, which he referred to as his 'black dog.'
-Churchill's doctor diagnosed him with bipolar disorder after witnessing symptoms including mania, depression, and suicidal ideation.
+Noting his tendency to exhibit symptoms like mania, depression, and suicidal ideation, many believed that Churchill lived with manic depression.

 Churchill’s story is evidence that that people with bipolar disorder can live a functional and productive life, while achieving great things.
 Although bipolar disorder can be a difficult diagnosis to receive, it doesn’t define your life.